DragonStuff/accelo-test/README.md

 There is a copy of the docs that is in Markdown for use on Github.
 I recommend getting the documentation and rendering it locally in your web browser, it looks significantly nicer.

+Keep in mind, all documentation is cronological.
+I did not go back and make edits so you could see my train of thought.
+This would not be done for a real project, where documentation needs to be lean and clean.

 ## Running

 Download a copy of this repository and `cd` to make it your working directory.